ipfs/go-ipld-format/README.md

 [![Coverage Status](https://coveralls.io/repos/github/ipfs/go-ipld-node/badge.svg?branch=master)](https://coveralls.io/github/ipfs/go-ipld-node?branch=master)
 [![Travis CI](https://travis-ci.org/ipfs/go-ipld-node.svg?branch=master)](https://travis-ci.org/ipfs/go-ipld-node)

-> go-ipld-node is the official 'node' interface for ipld, the interplanetary linked data format.
+> go-ipld-format is a set of interfaces that a type needs to implement in order to be a part of the ipld merkle-forest.

 ## Table of Contents